Things to Do in Flushing, New York

-Located in downtown Flushing, Queens, just two blocks from the MTA #7 subway, The Shops at SkyView Center is the regions’ largest mixed-use, multi-level shopping destination offering a growing mix of premier national retail stores for women’s, men’s and children’s apparel, shoes, electronics, home furnishings, entertainment, cosmetics, groceries and more!
+Treat yourself to a little retail therapy during your hotel visit.
+Located in downtown Flushing, just two blocks from the MTA #7 subway, The Shops at SkyView Center is the region's largest shopping destination.
+You'll find everything from clothing and shoes to electronics, home furnishings, entertainment, cosmetics, and even groceries here!

 Arthur Ashe Stadium (Formerly US Tennis Center)

 0.3 miles away